AvtsVivek/LearnVsExt/src/tasks/500670-AssignKeyboardShortcut/ReadMe.md

 7. In the above KeyBinding, we are assigning Alt + S as the keyboard shortcut.

-8. Before assigning the key we need to ensure that keyboard shortcut is not already assigned.
+8. Before assigning the key we need to ensure that keyboard shortcut is not already assigned already not in use.
 So Tools -> Options -> Keyboard as follows.
 We see here that Ctrl + S is already assigned.
 So try Alt + S.

 ![Tools Options Keyboard](./images/50_50ToolsOptionsKeyboardShortcurChck.jpg)